QilinGu/udacity_ml/projects/capstone/README.md

 as though the objects suddenly appeared.
 In fact, they have!
 The sensors can't tell the difference.

 What's clearly missing here is an internal model of the environment.
-The original Deep Q Network had most of pixels, then numerous convolution layers to analyze the world.
+The original Deep Q Network had most of the pixels, then numerous convolution layers to analyze the world.
 Our agent has 3 feelers.
 All objects and walls look the same and we only see three pinholes around us.